Why should my hospital join Vermont Oxford Network?

 What is the cost to join Vermont Oxford Network?

-What benefits are included in my Membership?
+What benefits are included in Core membership?

 - Participation in and access to the Vermont Oxford Network databases